elastic/e2e-testing/e2e/_suites/fleet/README.md

-# Ingest Manager End-To-End tests
+# Fleet End-To-End tests

 ## Motivation

-Our goal is for the Ingest Manager team to execute this automated e2e test suite while developing the product.
+Our goal is for the Fleet team to execute this automated e2e test suite while developing the product.
 The tests in this folder assert that the use cases (or scenarios) defined in the `features` directory are behaving as expected.

 ## How do the tests work?